osaze12/Project-code-notes/README.md

 console.log(value);
 ```

-# to customise React video player
+# to customize React video player
 ```javascript
 //Use the playIcon prop for the play button.
 This can be a JSX element.
 //Pass the poster image URL to light prop.